crypticcoinvip/nheqminer/README.md

         nheqminer -b

-Example to mine on your CPU with your own CrypticCoin address and worker1 on CrypticPool server, using 6 threads:
+Example to mine on your CPU with your own CrypticCoin address and worker1 on CrypticPool server, using 4 threads:

-        nheqminer -l crypticpool.com:44444 -u YOUR_CRYPTICCOIN_ADDRESS_HERE.worker1 -t 6
+        nheqminer -l crypticpool.com:44444 -u YOUR_CRYPTICCOIN_ADDRESS_HERE.worker1 -t 4

-Example to mine on your GPU with your own CrypticCoin address and worker1 on CrypticPool server, using 6 threads:
+Example to mine on your GPU with your own CrypticCoin address and worker2 on CrypticPool server, using 6 threads (CUDA_TROMP):

-        nheqminer -l crypticpool.com:55555 -u YOUR_CRYPTICCOIN_ADDRESS_HERE.worker2 -cv 1 -cd 0 -ct 2
+        nheqminer -l crypticpool.com:55555 -u YOUR_CRYPTICCOIN_ADDRESS_HERE.worker2 -cv 1 -cd 0 -ct 6

+Example to mine on your GPU with your own CrypticCoin address and worker3 on CrypticPool server, using 8 threads (CUDA_DJEZO):

+        nheqminer -l crypticpool.com:55555 -u YOUR_CRYPTICCOIN_ADDRESS_HERE.worker3 -cv 0 -cd 0 -ct 8

 <i>Note: if you have a 4-core CPU with hyper threading enabled (total 8 threads) it is best to run with only 6 threads (experimental benchmarks shows that best results are achieved with 75% threads utilized)</i>